Yesterday marked two weeks on the road already, and here's my first blog post. I feel like apologizing, but that would accomplish nothing.

 We play three games to five points with teams of five, no subs.
 I'm struggling for breath after the first couple points, but do eventually find a rhythm, and end up doing pretty well for being out of practice and in the wrong kind of shape.

-In the evening I go back and get my stuff at Barb and Rick’s, pack up, and ride up the road to Alan and Kasia’s place.
+In the afternoon, I go back and get my stuff at Barb and Rick’s, pack up, and ride up the road to Alan and Kasia’s place.
 More Warm Showers hosts.
 We eat chicken and roasted vegetables and rush off to Olympia High School to see Legally Blonde the musical.
 Alan’s son Lewis is in the pit orchestra.
 It’s an impressive production, though of course not without the hilarious hiccups that make high school musicals great.

 On Sunday, Alan and Kasia and I eat breakfast together and walk down the block to the secret rhododendron garden.
 Conversation happens fitfully.
-I reflect that, for some reason, I always feel that I must fill the silences.
-Why?

 Marina tells me I must return to Traditions this evening to see Trio Brasileiro, grammy-nominated choro artists who have collaborated with Anat Cohen.
 Very well then.
 I like to think I know good advice when I hear it.